VISTA and San Diego Drug LAWYER

 - You have a previous drug sales conviction on your record

-Anyone accused of this crime should immediately contact a skilled San Diego drug sales defense attorney.
-A lawyer will always encourage you to remain silent when facing 11351 (HS) charges to ensure you do not say anything that may later hurt your defense.
+Anyone accused of this crime should immediately contact a skilled drug defense attorney.
+A lawyer will always encourage you to remain silent when facing these charges to ensure you do not say anything that may later hurt your defense.

 Guns and Drugs Don’t Mix